tc-playground/nw-playground/protocols/ethernet/01-cabling-standards.md

 +-----------------+------+------------------+
 ```

-* The ethernet standard means there is no need to translate packets going over links of differnet speeds.
+* The ethernet standard means there is no need to translate packets going over links of different speeds.

     * All packets have the same frame format.